thirtybees/memcachemanager/README.md

 # memcachemanager
-Manager your memcache from the back office of thirty bees
+Manage your memcache from the back office of thirty bees

+This module is based on the memcached script from memcachedf.org